SUJAY300/English-journey/Speaking-Practice/interview-questions.md

 However, this habit has taught me an important lesson: confidence should be supported by consistent preparation rather than assumptions.
 It has made me more aware of my weaknesses and shown me that self-discipline is just as important as intelligence or talent.

 While I have made some progress, this is still an area of my life that I am actively working to improve.

+---

+## Question

+Where do you see yourself in five years?

+### My Answer

+In five years, i see myself at the role of senior backend developer who is already learning about devops and SRE.
+I aim to level up to the highest role will gaining as much as experience i can through my corporate job.
+If by any chance i loose interest in Tech field i may rethink about it and move towards MBA roles in finance, operations or any other specialised skill.

+### Feedback

+Corrections
+❌ "at the role of senior backend developer"

+✅ Better:

+"in the role of a Senior Backend Developer"

+or

+"working as a Senior Backend Developer"

+❌ "will gaining as much as experience i can"

+✅ Better:

+"while gaining as much experience as I can"

+Notice:

+experience is usually uncountable.
+I must be capitalized.
+❌ "If by any chance i loose interest"

+✅ Better:

+"If I lose interest"

+Lose = opposite of win.

+Loose = not tight.

+This is a very common mistake, even among native speakers online.

+Advanced Interview Vocabulary

+Instead of saying:

+"I want to level up to the highest role."

+You could say:

+"I aspire to take on leadership responsibilities."

+or

+"I aim to progress into senior and leadership positions."

+These phrases sound very professional in interviews.

+### Improved Version

+In five years, I see myself working as a Senior Backend Developer and gradually expanding my expertise into DevOps and Site Reliability Engineering (SRE).
+I want to continuously improve my technical skills and gain as much practical experience as possible through my corporate career.
+My long-term goal is to take on greater responsibilities and contribute to the design of large-scale, reliable systems.
+However, I also believe in being adaptable.
+If I ever lose interest in the technology field, I may consider pursuing an MBA and transitioning into finance, operations, or another specialized domain where I can apply my analytical and problem-solving skills.